Samuel Slater: Rhode Island System

-Industrialization

 By 1800, the Slater mill's success had been duplicated by other entrepreneurs.
-By 1810, Secretary of the Treasury Albert Gallatin reported that the U.S. had some 50 cotton-yarn mills, many of them started in response to the Embargo of 1807 that cut off imports from Britain before the War of 1812.
+By 1810, U.S. Secretary of the Treasury Albert Gallatin reported that the U.S. had some 50 cotton-yarn mills, many of them started in response to the Embargo of 1807, which cut off imports and trade with Britain before the War of 1812.
 That war resulted in speeding up the process of industrialization in New England.
 By war's end in 1815, there were 140 cotton manufacturers within 30 miles of Providence, employing 26,000 hands and operating 130,000 spindles.
 The American textile industry was launched.

+Slater & Company became one of the leading manufacturing companies in the United States.
+Due to the oppressive rules and working conditions and a proposed cut of 25% in the wages of women workers in 1824 by Slater and the other Mill Owners near Pawtucket, the women resisted and conducted the first factory strike in US history.
+This began the long struggle for human rights between factory workers and owners, which is ongoing.

+Slater resisted unionization.
+In response to rapidly changing textile technology, he modernized his factories and later shifted operations to the South.

 Personal life

-In 1791, Slater married Hannah Wilkinson; she invented two-ply thread, becoming, in 1793, the first American woman to be granted a patent.
-Samuel and Hannah had ten children together, although four died during infancy.
+In 1791, Slater married Hannah Wilkinson.
+She invented two-ply thread in 1793 and became the first American woman to be granted a patent.
+Samuel and Hannah had ten children together; four died during infancy.
 Hannah died in 1812 from complications of childbirth, leaving Samuel with six young children to raise.

+Slater married for a second time in 1817 to a widow, Esther Parkinson.
+As his business was extremely successful by this time, and as Parkinson also owned the property before their marriage, the couple arranged for a pre-nuptial agreement.
 Along with his brother, Samuel started the Slater family in America.

-Slater married for a second time in 1817 to a widow, Esther Parkinson.
-As his business was extremely successful by this time, and as Parkinson also owned the property before their marriage, the couple had a pre-nuptial agreement prepared.
+Death

 Slater died on April 21, 1835, in Webster, Massachusetts, a town which he had founded in 1832 and named for his friend Senator Daniel Webster.
 He is buried in Mount Zion Cemetery.
-At the time of his death, he owned 13 mills and was worth US$1.3 million, the equivalent in 2022 of US$42 million.
+At the time of his death, he owned 13 mills and was worth US$1.3 million, the income value in 2022 of US$1.12 billion.

 Legacy and honors

 Slater's original mill still stands, known today as Slater Mill and listed on the National Register of Historic Places.
 It is operated as a museum dedicated to preserving Samuel Slater's history and his contribution to American industry.
 Slater's original mill in Pawtucket and the town of Slatersville are both parts of the Blackstone River Valley National Historical Park, which was created to preserve and interpret the history of the industrial development of the region.

-His papers are held at the Harvard Business School's Baker Library.
+His papers are held at the Harvard Business School's Baker Library in Boston.

-Samuel Slater Experience, a history museum dedicated to his life and legacy located in Webster, Massachusetts, opened in March 2022.
+Samuel Slater Experience, a history museum dedicated to his life and legacy, located in Webster, Massachusetts, opened in March 2022.